Good Posture in the Workplace

 Good posture is so important to us, not just because it helps to alleviate aches and plans, but also it has been shown that those with a good posture have increased confidence and are generally more positive than those who slump and slouch.
 So, when you are sitting at your desk this week, put your posture into focus – we are confident you will see the changes.

-If you would like to find out more about your posture, we encourage you to arrange a consultation with us, please give us a call on 01603 414740 and we’ll be very happy to help.
+If you would like to find out more about your posture, feel free to give our clinic a call on 01603 414740 and we’ll be happy to help.